 Enjoy this with a simple green salad.
 If you want to make this sans dairy, I would replace the feta and parmesan with shredded Daiya mozzarella.
 Active time: 10 minutes Total time: 30 minutes Yield: 4–6 servings 1 lb. rice … more

-This is a wonderful base for any drink the requires sweetness, alcoholic and non.
+This is a wonderful base for any drink that requires sweetness, alcoholic or non-alcoholic.
 Wonderful for Summer Lemonade as well as White Sangria, it comes together quickly, and the ratios are always the same.
-Prep time: 2 minutes Total time: 10 … more
+Prep time: 2 minutes Total time: … more

 A cool compliment to a Mediterranean meal…make it an hour ahead of time so that the flavors can meld together.
 Great with Garlic Rosemary Chicken.
 Prep time: 10 minutes Total time: 1 hours, 10 minutes Yield: 3 cups or about … more